trailsjs/doc/guides/README.md

 # User-Guides
 ## Introduction

-In most of case things are more compréhensible and more
+In most of case things are more easier when there is a tutorial for your needs

 ## Table of Contents